philterd/philter/docs/docs/auditing.md

 * **Server time zone.** The **From** and **To** values are whole calendar days interpreted in the **server's time zone** (the JVM default), not the browser's.
 The **To** day is included in full, so the export covers `From 00:00` up to, but not including, the start of the day after `To`, in server-local time.
 * **Contents.** The CSV has a header row followed by one row per event, newest first, with the columns `timestamp`, `event`, `request_id`, `api_key_id`, `associated_object`, `client_ip_address`, and `details` (the same fields described above; timestamps are written in ISO-8601).
 As with the stored events, no sensitive values are included.
 * **Size cap.** An export contains at most 100,000 events within the selected range (newest first).
 Narrow the range if you need to be sure you have captured everything in a busy period.

+## Reading the audit log over the API

+`GET /api/audit` returns audit events as JSON so the log can be shipped to a SIEM, pulled for a compliance review, or alerted on without a database connection.
+It requires an administrator and an API key holding the `audit:read` scope, and each read records an `audit_log_retrieved` event of its own.
+See the [Audit Log API](api_and_sdks/api/audit_api.md) for parameters and examples.

 ## Reviewing the audit log